 343 kilowatt hours

 There are digital meters and dial meters.
-Digital meters are usually used on commercial buildings, and dial meters are usually used on residential buildings.
 Reading a digital meter is really easy, just read the numbers shown on the meter.

 This meter reading is 66649